kubeshop/tracetest-cloud-charts/README.md

 ## Questions

-Feel free to reach us at [our Slack](https://dub.sh/tracetest-community) if you have any questions.
+Feel free to contact us at [our Slack](https://dub.sh/tracetest-community) if you have any questions.

 ## License